rcsb/py-rcsb-api/docs/search_api/query_construction.md

 See [Sequence Motif Search Examples](additional_examples.md#Sequence-Motif-Search-Examples) for more use cases.

 ### Structure Similarity Search
 The PDB archive can be queried using the 3D shape of a protein structure.
-To perform this query, 3D protein structure data must be provided as an input or parameter, a chain ID or assembly ID must be specified, whether the input structure data should be compared to `assembly` or `polymer_entity_instance` (Chains) is required, and defining the search type as either `strict` or `relaxed` is required.
+To perform this query, 3D protein structure data must be provided as an input, a `chain_id` or `assembly_id` must be specified, whether the input structure data should be compared to `assembly` or `polymer_entity_instance` (Chains) is required, and defining the search type as either `strict` or `relaxed` is required.
 More information on how Structure Similarity Queries work can be found on the [RCSB PDB Structure Similarity Search](https://www.rcsb.org/docs/search-and-browse/advanced-search/structure-similarity-search) page.

 ```python
 from rcsbapi.search import StructSimilarityQuery